Srishti6125/Cardiovascular-Risk-Prediction/README.md

 ## 📌 Key Takeaways

 This project demonstrates how machine learning can be effectively applied to healthcare data to predict CHD risk.
 The tuned XGBoost model delivered the best performance, with high recall and model interpretability via SHAP.
-Crucial clinical features such as age, systolic blood pressure, glucose levels, and smoking habits were identified as key predictors of CHD.
+Crucial clinical features such as age, cigsperday, heartrate, glucose and pulse_pressure were identified as key predictors of CHD.
 With both accuracy and explainability, the final model is suitable for real-world medical decision support systems.

 ---